Chenla: Religion

-During the reign of the Funan empire, the kings underwent a process of Indianization to consolidate and magnify their rule.
-Hindu religion was alluring as it offered the benefits of royal ideology with no political strings attached; thus hopeful Southeast Asian kings sought to incorporate it into their regime as a method to expand their power.
-The prominent Hindu Gods that rulers identified themselves with were Vishnu and Shiva, respectively known as the creator and destroyer of the universe.
+Funan legacy

+During the reign of the Funan empire, residents were still burying their dead with grave goods, but also practicing cremation, according to archaeological finds.
+Both Hinduism and Buddhism arrived in Southeast Asia through the Funan trade networks.
+A few surviving inscriptions with verses in Sanskrit and some small statuary and other relics are physical indications of both Buddhist and Hindu belief systems present in Funan culture.
+The transition from Funan to Chenla is not clearly understood, but by the 6th century CE, the Kingdom of Chenla was established, with Chinese sources suggesting a people speaking the Khmer language conquered Funan and founded Chenla.

+Royal Hindu and Buddhist cults

+Archaeological evidence indicates Sambor Prei Kuk (Isanapura) was a major Chenla settlement and possibly the royal capital.
+The city was divided into three areas, each of which had a brick large sanctuary or temple, apparently centred around a lingam similar to Hindu stone representations of Shiva.
+Kings of Chenla mentioned in inscriptions generally carry the name of a local Hindu deity with the affix -varman (Sanskrit for "protected by"), such as "Bhavavarman" and "Isanavarman".
+The kings seem to have undergone a process of Indianization to consolidate and magnify their rule.

 A sculpture called Harihara, a combined form of Vishnu and Shiva, is also frequently depicted in religious establishments.
-This could portray that the early Cambodians believed that there is an equal balance between creation and destruction in the universe and that when one substance is terminated, another is produced to replace it.
-Other Hindu Gods Brahma and Indra along with deities such as Krishna Govardhana, Lakshmi, etc. were also worshipped.
-A epigraph from Siem Reap Province testified that during the late 8th century, it was evidently that Buddhists in Cambodia worshipped bodhisattvas.
+This could portray a Chenla belief that there is an equal balance between creation and destruction in the universe and that when one substance is terminated, another is produced to replace it.
+Other Hindu gods Brahma and Indra along with deities such as Krishna Govardhana, Lakshmi, etc. were also worshipped.
+An epigraph from Siem Reap Province testified that during the late 8th century, it was evidently that Buddhists in Cambodia worshipped bodhisattvas.

 Also originating from India, Buddhism, although not as preeminent as Hinduism, peacefully coexisted with Hinduism in Chenla; two schools of Buddhism were identified from a sculpture found that depicted twelve images of Buddha.
 This shows that the kings did not seem to enforce their religious views on their people and that influences of all kinds were creating a diverse community in Chenla.
 According to the Indian historian Himanchu Prabha Ray, Buddhism was an effective motivating factor in the expansion of maritime trading networks from India to eastern lands while Brahmanic Hinduism revolved more around an agrarian economy.
-This may be a contributing factor to why both Buddhism and Hinduism have managed to peacefully exist together as agriculture and trade combined create a great source of income and benefit the kingdom.
-Therefore, kings allowed both religions to flourish and reaped the advantages.